-Most occupations require the workers to have equipment of some description and Saint Martin's Catholic Academy is no exception.
+Most occupations require workers to have equipment of some description, and being accountable for remembering school equipment helps students prepare for this reality.
 All students should be equipped to work every day with a pencil case containing black/blue pens, pencils, a pencil sharpener, an eraser, a ruler, a green pen and a scientific calculator.
 Other equipment may be specified for specialist lessons.
-It disrupts a lesson and the learning of others if students are not fully equipped and consistent lack of working equipment will lead to demerits and sanctions.
+It disrupts a lesson and the learning of others if students are not fully equipped, and consistent lack of working equipment will lead to demerits and sanctions.
 Items may be purchased from the Academy shop before the start of the day and at lunchtime.